chuksemmanuel/kuu-blocks/docs/components/tab.md

 ## Related Components

-- [Horizontal Scroll](/docs/components/horizontal-scroll) - Used for scrollable tab buttons
+- [Horizontal Scroll](/pages/docs-components-horizontal-scroll) - Used for scrollable tab buttons
-- [Product Card](/docs/components/product-card) - Often used in tab content
+- [Product List](/pages/docs-blocks-product-list) - Often used in tab content
-- [Collection Card](/docs/components/collection-card) - Can be used in tab panels